citrus bergamia

 Do not apply to children under 6 years of age.

-Applied pure it is irritating and dermocaustic for the skin; For topical application, dilute it in a vegetable oil in a maximum proportion equivalent to 20% and avoid sun exposure for 12 hours after application.
+Applied neat it is irritating and dermocaustic to the skin; For topical application, dilute it in a vegetable oil in a maximum proportion equivalent to 20% and avoid sun exposure for 12 hours after application.

-It can be nephrotoxic applied in high doses over a long period of time.
+It can be nephrotoxic when applied in high doses over a long period of time.

 It is advisable to test the oil on the inside of the elbow to demonstrate the risk of allergy.